Martinsbl/nrf5-mpu-examples/README.md

 # How to use:
 * All examples are made for SDK 11.0.0.
 Other SDKs will not work.
 Download the zip file and extract to "sdk_11.0.0_folder\examples".
 Or just clone it  to the same folder.
 * Define your MPU in Keil's "Target Options -> C/C++".
 Use define "MPU9255", "MPU9150", or "MPU60x0".
-* Remember to define the correct TWI, SPI pins, and/or interrupt pins.
+* Remember to define the correct TWI, SPI, and/or interrupt pins.
 The SPI and TWI pin defines are located in the nrf_drv_mpu_xxi.c files.

 # Disclaimer
  * The examples are not extensively tested and only meant as simple explanations and for inspiration.